Samkth123/KTH-md/Devops/Lecture 1.md

 - TAs tell you about expectations and if what you have is good enough
 - verkar vara väldigt bra att gå på

-devops is the principle that development and operations should be integrated, so put them together with lots of automa
+devops is the principle that development and operations should be integrated, so put them together with lots of automation.

+CD-continious development

+**THIS IS CD - Continuous deployment??** inte development?
+Once code is merged, there is another CD process that will push it to production in a automated way

+Code review and CI is bare minimum om ska jobba med software